Abdullah Khan II

 Abdullah Khan initiated a war with Iran which lasted from 1587 to 1598.
-He was able to focus on this thanks to a non-aggression pact with the Mughal emperor, Akbar, through which Abdullah Khan recognized Akbar's right to rule in the territory of Kabul.
+He was able to focus on this thanks to a non-aggression pact with the Mughal Emperor, Akbar, through which Abdullah Khan recognized Akbar's right to rule in the territory of Kabul.

 During the reign of Abdullah Khan, Bukhara was also diplomatically hostile to the Khan of Yarkent, Abdul Karim Khan.

 Biography

-Abdullah Khan was born in 1533 or 1534, in the town of Afarinkent, Samarkand Province.
+Abdullah Khan was born in 1533 or 1534 in Afarinkent, located on an island between the two arms of the Zarafshan River.

 The ascent to the throne

 After the death of Abdulaziz Shaybanid there was a struggle for the throne.
 Khan Abdullatif, who ruled Samarkand, sought to rule Bukhara through his two grandchildren: Shaibani Khan Yar Muhammad Sultan and Burhan-Sultan.